saslucfer/BEM-Method/README.md

 ## Power curves of different airfoils

 ### Results
->Power curves of 8 different airfoils are plotted in reynolds number of 81,712
+>Power curves of 8 different airfoils are plotted in Reynolds number of 81,712

 >[power curve for different airfoils.pdf](https://github.com/saslucfer/BEM-Method/files/10967489/power.curve.for.different.airfoils.pdf)